andyw8/andyw8.github.io/_posts/2025-03-31-setting-up-zed-with-ruby-lsp.md

 One very useful feature when using Ruby LSP in VS Code is [Code Lens](https://shopify.github.io/ruby-lsp/#code-lens), which adds a `Run in Terminal` link to each test, and shows the result in the integrated terminal.

-This LSP feature is not supported by Zed, but we can use the poweful [Tasks](https://zed.dev/docs/tasks) feature to do something similar.
+This LSP feature is not supported by Zed, but we can use the powerful [Tasks](https://zed.dev/docs/tasks) feature to do something similar.

 For example, to add a task for running Rails tests, we can create a `.zed/tasks.json` file: